Martin Truex Jr.: 2006–2008: Dale Earnhardt, Inc.

 In 2006, Truex moved to the No. 1 DEI Chevy full-time in the Nextel Cup Series.
-He had two Top 5 finishes and finished 19th in points.
+He had two top-five finishes and finished nineteenth in points.
 Truex got his first win of the 2007 season in the NASCAR Nextel All-Star Open, securing a spot in the 2007 Nextel All-Star Challenge, where he finished tenth.

-A few weeks later, he won the Autism Speaks 400, scoring his first Sprint Cup Series win with an interval of seven seconds between pole-sitter Ryan Newman and himself, even though he led over half of the race—219 of the 400 laps.
+A few weeks later, he won the Autism Speaks 400, scoring his first Sprint Cup Series win with an interval of seven seconds between pole-sitter Ryan Newman and himself, even though he led over half of the race—216 of the 400 laps.

-This victory led to a jump in overall points advancing him to 13th, followed by a third-place finish at Pocono Raceway and a second-place finish at Michigan.
-With a 15th-place finish in the Chevy Rock and Roll 400, Truex clinched a spot in his first Chase for the Sprint Cup and finished 11th in points at season's end.
-He did not go to victory lane in 2008, but he did have 11 Top 10's and finished 15th in the points standings.
+This victory led to a jump in overall points, advancing him to thirteenth, followed by a 3rd-place finish at Pocono Raceway and a second-place finish at Michigan.
+With a fifteenth-place finish in the Chevy Rock and Roll 400, Truex clinched a spot in his first Chase for the Sprint Cup and finished eleventh in points at season's end.
+He did not go to victory lane in 2008, but he did have eleven top-tens and finished fifteenth in the final points standings.